Excellent education with accessible registration fees

 - Students who have obtained a study grant under the framework of development cooperation.

-How can I find out how much the registration fees are?
+How can I find out how much the tuition fees are?

-To find out exactly how much you need to pay in registration fees, please contact the admissions and enrolments service of your future university,university college or school of arts.
+To find out exactly how much you need to pay in tuition fees, please contact the admissions and enrolments service of your future university, university college or school of arts.
 The amount to be paid will be specified in a letter authorising you to enrol.